-Name Source Lead Target Amount Match
+Name Source Lead Target Population Amount Match

-Population

-Enrollment Growth for ADN California Community Anna Valdez ADN \$331.397 no ye
+Enrollment Growth for ADN programs California Community College Chancellors ADN students \$331.397 no ye ap

-programs College Chancellors 1 students ap

-Office 1 pe
+Office students pe

-1 1 15
+15 ac

-1 1 ас

-ا 1 ye
+ye

 3.2 Serve our Diverse Communities

 Nursing is a profession that is primarily Caucasian female and this is reflected the diversity of our faculty.
 When positions become available we actively recruit candidates who are diverse in gender and ethnicity.
 This year we added recruitment advertisements in online sources that specifically target minority and male nurses.